 Those heavily exposed to Roundup are the most likely to develop cancers like leukemia and non-Hodgkin lymphoma.
 Groundskeepers, plant nursery workers, landscapers and farmers who used Roundup and other pesticides frequently are at an increased risk of cancer.

 A recent study released suggests there is a credible link between glyphosate exposure and non-Hodgkin Lymphoma.
 Researchers noted a 41 percent increased risk of cancer development with heavy toxic exposure.

-If you or a loved one suffered from non-Hodgkin Lymphoma and experienced prolonged exposure to Round up and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio roundup lawyer, and he will help you answer these critical questions.
+If you or a loved one suffered from leukemia or non-Hodgkin Lymphoma following Roundup exposure and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, an Ohio Roundup lawyer, and he will help you answer these critical questions.